9cb14c1ec0/opentaxsolver/OTS_2018/0_README.txt

   RPLCSTRNG_02

 History:
+    * v16.02 (2/28/2019) - To the Federal form, added Alimony
+	recipient info, which is then also imported by some state forms.
+Fixed some PDF positioning on federal form, including fields on the AMT form's second page.
+	Added option to print all federal forms, even when not required, the "-allforms" option.
+	From California template, removed CA540 line 5 which is imported from federal form, and broke out line 21 a-f.
+	Fixed CA540 handling of SocSec payments, and CA540 line 10.
     * v16.01 (2/27/2019) - A fix to Fed 1040 line 55, as well
 	as fixes for NJ and CA state programs.
 	Added Health-Coverage field to federal template.